jhosoume/porygon_lang/README.md

 Implementation of a lexical analyzer (scanner) using [flex](https://github.com/westes/flex).
 Implementation of a syntax analyzer (parser) using [bison](https://www.gnu.org/software/bison/manual/).

+The operating system used to develop and test the implementation was Ubuntu 20.04, with gcc 9.3, flex 2.6.4 and bison 3.5.1.

 ---

 ## How to Compile